What is a Postpartum Doula?

 The DO’s and DON’TS

-There are things that doulas don’t cover, and I think it is important to highlight these to further understand the role.
-Doulas don’tprovide medical care; they don’t give medical advice.
-Actually, doulas avoid giving any advice at all, because they are trained to guide their clients to making their own decisions.
-In order to do this, doulas will find evidence based information through research, and then sit with our clients and give them non judgemental attention in order to work things through.
+Doulas find evidence based information through research, and then sit with clients and give them non judgemental attention in order to work things through.
 Doulas also don’t diagnose any medical conditions, neither do they interpret test results.
 If at any point a mother or family member had a medical concern about their baby, the doula would suggest they speak to their midwife, GP or go to A&E.

 Postpartum doulas do however, offer a wide range of services to new parents, tailored to their individual needs and circumstances.
-These can include assisting with newborn care, providing breastfeeding support, helping with light household tasks, offering emotional support, and providing evidence-based information on postpartum recovery and newborn care.
-Postpartum doulas are there to help families navigate the physical, emotional, and logistical challenges that often come with the postpartum period.
+These can include assisting with newborn care, providing breastfeeding and feeding support, helping with household tasks and errands, offering emotional support (emotional support is massively undervalued in my opinion), providing evidence-based information on postpartum recovery and newborn care, nervous system regulation, hands on body work, companionship, nourishment and so much more!

-Governing Body and Uniform
+Governing Body of sorts

 Doula UK is the non profit association of doulas in this country, providing accreditation to its members, and guidance on best practice.
 It was founded back in 2001.
 Their goal was to “promote life-changing support from skilled doulas for families in the childbearing year regardless of circumstance”.
 Doula UK also advocates for better support for UK families in general.
 There are approximately 700 doulas working across the UK.
 To become a Doula UK member, you must compete an approved training course, and then undertake a rigorous mentoring and recognition process.
 Doula UK offers solid support and guidance to its members, whilst providing the client with a guaranteed level of expertise.